UT Shield

 Do guests, such as lecturers, speakers, etc., need a criminal background check?

-• Yes, if the guest is working with the campers and has unsupervised access to them, a criminal background check is required.
+• Yes, a criminal background check is required if the guest is working with the campers and has unsupervised access to them.

-• No, a criminal background check is not required if the designated individuals are present at all times, and the guest does not have unsupervised access to the campers.
+• No, a criminal background check is not required if the designated individuals are present at all times and the guest does not have unsupervised access to the campers.

 Who qualifies as a guest?